DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/basic-usage.md

 .embedded-demo(basic/table-cell-template)

-The `TableRow` plugin's `tableRowTemplate` property enables you to handle row events like `onClick`, `onContextMenu` etc. as demonstrated in the following demo.
+The `TableView` plugin's `tableRowTemplate` property enables you to handle row events like `onClick`, `onContextMenu` etc. as demonstrated in the following demo.

 Pay attantion that the `children` argument field is used to render row cells in a default way.